 Experience shows that it is often not the material needs of the population that are paramount.
-Important issues are, for instance, the need for a properly functioning, independent legal system, access to heath-care provision and the banking sector, or participation in social and political life.
+Important issues are, for instance, the need for a properly functioning, independent legal system, access to a functioning healthcare and financial services sector, as well as participation in social and political life.

-The financial volume of a project is a poor indicator of its quality or its effectiveness.
-More money does not automatically mean more assistance and is no guarantee of the success of a project.
+The financial volume of a project says little about its quality or impact.
+More money does not automatically mean more assistance and does not guarantee the success of a project.
 The Schmitz Foundations attach great importance to an appropriate level of financing.
 The assessment of what is appropriate is entirely based on the needs of the group in question.